 Newark Property Tax Revaluation – What You Need to Know

-The City of Newark, New Jersey, has begun a property tax revaluation of all real estate, including commercial and industrial properties.
-The revaluation is slated to be complete in 2027, but appraisers are already scheduling and conducting inspections of properties now.
+The City of Newark, New Jersey, has been ordered to complete a municipal-wide revaluation of all real estate, including commercial and industrial properties.
+The revaluation is scheduled for 2027, but inspectors are already scheduling and conducting inspections.

-The purpose of the revaluation is to ensure that all properties are assessed at the current “full and fair value.”
-Since this is the first tax revaluation in Newark in over 10 years, it is likely that most property owners will experience dramatic increases in their assessments.
-However, the revaluation is a revenue neutral process, meaning that increases in assessments do not necessarily correlate to increases in taxes.
-Instead, the change in assessments will redistribute the overall burden amongst the property owners, with only owners experiencing increases in their taxes.
+The purpose of the revaluation is to ensure that all properties are assessed at their current “full and fair value.”
+Since this is the first revaluation in Newark in over 10 years, it is likely that most property owners will experience dramatic increases in their assessments.
+However, the revaluation is a revenue-neutral process, meaning that increases in assessments do not necessarily correlate to increases in taxes.
+Instead, the changes in assessments will redistribute the overall burden amongst taxpayers, seeking to address potential inequities that have arisen over time.

-In the last revaluation, there was a dramatic shift of the tax burden onto the commercial tax base, especially the multifamily properties.
-It is vital that these property owners be alert to the process and ensure that they take all available steps to mitigate the increases in assessments and taxes.
-If an appeal is needed, properties that are owned by corporations must be represented by counsel in the New Jersey Tax Court and it is vital to hire counsel experienced in these types of matters.
-A successful property tax appeal can bring down the assessment and result in significant tax savings.*
+In the last Newark revaluation, there was a dramatic shift of the tax burden onto the commercial tax base, especially multifamily properties.
+While we do not anticipate an increase to the same degree in this revaluation, it is vital that taxpayers be alert to the process and take all available steps to mitigate the revaluation’s potential impact.
+If an appeal is needed, corporations must be represented by counsel in the New Jersey Tax Court, and it is crucial to hire counsel experienced in these types of matters.
+A successful property tax appeal can materially reduce assessments and taxes, thereby dramatically increasing property values.*

 How should Newark taxpayers prepare for the revaluation?